himanshu-pandey-git/KReplica/docs/PROPOSALS.md

-For mapping, my current idea is to go with proposal 3.
-That said, my long term goal is proposal 1.
+Once the K2 Compiler API stabilizes, my idea is to go with proposal 1.

+Until then, I recommend using a third-party library like [Mappie](https://github.com/Mr-Mappie/mappie) (see proposal 3).

 ## Mapping (proposal 1):